OmGoswami-117/OmGoswami-117-ACS730-Web-App-Deployment/README.md

 After this step,
 1. Check the EC2 Instances.
 2. In the load balancer, take the public DNS and paste on the web browser, get the desired output.
 3. Try to stop the on instance, instantly new instance will be created automatically.

+For Cleaning process,
+We will use the command "terraform destroy --auto-approve" in all the dev, prod, and staging env of both network and webservers.